FOXTetsuo/FOXTetsuo/README.md

 I'm currently a student at Hogeschool windesheim.

 I have a website.
-It's awful at the moment. <fomks.nl>
+It's awful at the moment. <http://fomks.nl>

 <!--
 **FOXTetsuo/FOXTetsuo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.